-The G.711 codec is a very commonly used waveform for speech encoding.
-The Pulse Code Modulation algorithm for G.711 uses a sampling rate of 8,000 samples per second, with a tolerance on that rate of 50 parts per million (ppm).
+G.711 PCM is a very commonly used waveform for speech encoding.
+It is suitable for use as an internet wideband audio codec for VoIP applications.
+The Pulse Code Modulation algorithm for the G.711 codec uses a sampling rate of 8,000 samples per second, with a tolerance on that rate of 50 parts per million (ppm).
 Non-uniform quantization with 8 bits is used to represent each sample, resulting in a 64 kbps bit rate.

 There are two slightly different G.711 PCM versions; μ-law, which is used primarily in North America, and A-law, which is used by most other countries in the rest of the world.
 While μ-law tends to give more resolution to higher range signals, A-law provides more quantization levels at lower signal levels.